openebs-archive/e2e-tests/experiments/chaos/cspc_pod_disruption_budget/README.md

 ## Entry-Criteria

 - CSPC pool with specified three replicas should be created.
-- CSI based cStor volumes should be created on CSPC pool.
+- CSI based cStor volumes should be created on CSPC pool, thus PDB would be created.

 ## Exit-Criteria

-- The pool pod should not be evicted when there are more than allowed disruptions set in PDB.
+- The pool pod should not be evicted when there are more than allowed disruptions happened in the cluster.

 ## Procedure